Au Reult Swissys and Valhunds Formerly known as Suddanly

 Dan believes in minimal vaccine protocol for puppies and adults as well as in supplementing conventional kibble based diets several times a week with raw chicken, kelp, multivitamins, slightly cooked veggies, cottage cheese, raw eggs with shells, and yogurt.

-Dan has been lucky enough to produce , own or coown top ten dogs consistently since 1990, 14 Register of merit dogs or bitches, two #1 dogs in the County, top producing stud dogs and brood bitches, 4 Westminster winners, high scoring obedience dogs, agility dogs, and record holding weight pulling dogs.
+Dan has been lucky enough to produce , own or coown top ten dogs consistently since 1990, Please see Home page for a list of accomplishments that his dogs and their very special owners have accomplished.
 Dan's priorities are breeding Greater Swiss Mountain Dogs using American and Import bloodlines that adhere to the breed standard with a stable, sound temperament, that are also healthy and long lived.
 Suddanly Swissys can be found in the US, Canada, South America, and Europe.
 Dan offers 7 year health guarantees against crippling and blinding issues.

 Since 1990, Dan has been involved with the Greater Swiss Mountain Dog Club of America as the Chair of Years committee.
 This committee produces the "Years of the Swissy" which documented the history and progress of the Greater Swiss Mountain Dog in the United States from 1968-1998.
 Additionally, Dan served on the Versatility Committee, Health Committee and Breeder Guideline Committee.
 Dan is a founding member and officer of both the American Greater Swiss Breeders Association and the Blue Ridge Greater Swiss Mountain Dog Regional Club.
 He is an associate member of the Chesapeake and Potomac Greater Swiss Mtn.
 Dog Club.

 Dan got his first Swedish Valhund in 2007 and is a member of the Swedish Valhund Club of America.
 Sunny is our first Valhund and is now a Champion.
 Special thanks go to Rebekah and Robert James for the opportunity to own such a great example of this breed.
 A Big thank you goes to my four mentors in this breed, Cheryl Rolfe, Rebekah James, Debbie Tapp, and last but not least Sharon Pokorski.

 In 2015 Dan changed his kennel name to Au Ruelt ( gaelic for "Gold Star") .
 So if you see Au Ruelt prefix and/or an SD in the registered name you will know it is of my breeding.